Aerial view of mixed traffic on a tree-lined road

 Solutions Industries Distribution and last mile

-Transport structure distribution and last mile
+Distribution and last mile

-Why this structure is demanding
+Why this transport structure is especially demanding

 Tight windows, high stop density, and fluctuating volumes make delivery planning highly dynamic.